 - Structural Support: Panels must withstand the weight of cooling equipment and racking systems.

-UAE-Specific Applications
+DUBAI-Specific Applications

 - Pharmaceuticals: Sterile cabins protect sensitive drugs, meeting strict regulatory standards.

-- Export Potential of UAE Sandwich Panel Cabins (1,500 words)
+Export Potential of DUBAI Sandwich Panel Cabin

-The UAE’s strategic location and advanced manufacturing capabilities position it as a hub for exporting sandwich panel cabins to regional and international markets.
+DUBAI’s strategic location and advanced manufacturing capabilities position it as a hub for exporting sandwich panel cabins to regional and international markets.
 This section explores their export potential without referencing specific companies.

 Regional Demand

-Advantages of UAE Exports
+Advantages of DUBAI Exports

 - Strategic Location: Proximity to major shipping routes reduces logistics costs and delivery times.